qns7/macOS.qotfiles/README.md

   Tip: Spotlight in use with DuckDuckGo as your default search engine gives you the ability to write for example "yt!
 Queens of the Stone Age Paper Machete" and by clicking `cmd - b` it will open your default browser with the corresponding results on YouTube.
 There are many such "shebangs" for DuckDuckGo.
   Another tip: macOS' Emoji Picker is faster if you use it with the stock hotkey `ctrl + cmd - space` or any other custom hotkey other than macOS' "**Press 🌐 key to**" function.
 My guess is that the system needs time to check if you are holding or pressing Globe/fn and therefore there occurs this slight delay so many are annoyed by.
 Using it with another dedicated hotkey isn't as fast as [Raycast](https://www.raycast.com/)'s Emoji Picker, but fast enough for me.
 - _Something about the use of the "hyper" key in my setup.._
+- I used also [Keysmith](https://www.keysmith.app/) quite a bit for quick debugging and testing, since it's super convenient, but in the end I can implement all stuff I came across within a year via bash or osascript (Applescript) using jq, cliclick and all these awesome Homebrew formulaes.

 ## Keyboard Setup